congdaoduy298/cat_dog_reg_ver2/README.md

 # cat_dog_reg_ver2
-# Thanks Sir. sentdex with his tutorial "How to use your trained model - Deep Learning basics with Python, TensorFlow and Keras"
+#  "How to use your trained model - Deep Learning basics with Python, TensorFlow and Keras"
 tensorflow model
 The Project use training data from website https://www.microsoft.com/en-us/download/details.aspx?id=54765.
 It will be divided into
 3 steps